Philosophy + Aims

 Review Papers + Books

 The evolution of a scientific discipline is supported by review articles and books that enable a new generation of scientists to penetrate into the discipline and in turn to contribute novel insights.
 Such publications also help establish a rigor that might otherwise be lacking without a systematic synthesis of intellectual strands.
 I have participated in many review papers, lead authoring some and mentoring the lead author on others.
-I am also the author of a monograph on ocean models (Griffies 2004) and the co-editor of a book on ocean climate science (Siedler, Griffies, Gould, and Church 2013).
+I am also the author of a monograph on ocean models (Griffies 2004) and the co-editor of a book on ocean science (Siedler, Griffies, Gould, and Church 2013).